uabrc/uabrc.github.io/docs/data_management/lts/top_level_lts_permission.md

 - **Allocation**: An allocation represents a designated storage space with a unique name.
 - **Keys**: Keys are the credentials that grant access to an allocation.
 There are two types of keys:
     - Access Key: The public identifier used to access the allocation, similar to a username.
     - Secret Key: The private password-like credential that must be kept confidential.
 - **Stewards**: Stewards are individuals responsible for managing an allocation.
 Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
 Each steward must maintain separate key pairs for their allocations and any lab/Core allocations they manage.
-- **Lab PIs**: Lab PIs manage the storage allocations for their Labs.
-They are responsible for ensuring compliance with data management policies and may assign stewards to assist with managing the allocations.
+- **Owner**: owners responsible for overseeing the management of allocated storage spaces, ensuring compliance with data management policies, and designating appropriate stewards, if needed, to assist in the management of allocation.
+Owners can include:
+    - **Lab PIs**: Manage allocated storage spaces for their respective labs.
-- **Core Director**: Core Directors manage the storage allocations for Core facilities.
-They also ensure compliance with data management policies, and designate stewards, if necessary, to assist with the management of the allocation.
+    - **Core Director**: Manage allocated storage spaces for Core facilities.
 - **Bucket Policy**: A bucket policy is a [JSON formatted file](https://docs.fileformat.com/web/json/) that you can use to grant access permissions to your LTS bucket and the objects in it.
 Please refer to [sharing buckets and bucket policy structure](../lts/policies.md#sharing-buckets) for more details.

 ## Shared LTS Allocations